Terms of Business

 6. Catalogue Descriptions and Condition Reports

 As agents for the Seller, McTear’s relies on information from the Seller concerning a Lot.
 While we do provide catalogue descriptions of Lots, it is the responsibility of the Buyer to inspect the Lot and ascertain condition.
 There is ample opportunity to view and inspect Lots.
 Where there is no mention of condition in the catalogue description, this is not an indication of perfect or any condition.
 Where the Buyer is unable to inspect the Lot in person, a condition report must be requested to ascertain condition.
+A condition report on any item of a mechanical nature or with moving parts will not provide a guarantee of the working order of, for example, a watch, clock, barometer or other instrument, the condition report will only take account of the aesthetic or external condition of any given Lot.
 Requests must be received by 9am the day prior to the sale.
 Where a condition report is not requested and the Buyer subsequently detects damage, McTear’s is not obliged to give a refund.
 Lots mis-described because they are 'deliberate forgeries' may be returned and a refund made.
 There is a 21 day time limit (see Returns Policy).
 A 'deliberate forgery' refers to an object being purposefully treated/constructed/or otherwise handled with the intention of deceiving as to its true age/condition/materials/origin/etc.

 7. Pictures – Catalogue Descriptions, Authenticity and Condition Reports Terminology